Our Founder

 A colleague commented, “Those she touched through her teaching all have a spirit, a lively playful optimism that I find contagious.
 Those she taught have spread this spirit far and wide.
 She will be remembered and will live on in all who have been touched by her creation.”

-The Ann M. Jernberg Award
+The Ann M. Jernberg Memorial Award

 The Ann M. Jernberg Memorial Award was created in 2003 to honor those who have made an outstanding contribution to Theraplay and/or The Theraplay Institute.